Lucas18Brown/Junior-Fullstack-Assessment/README.md

 6. [FRONTEND] Some of the records have a 'featured' property that is true.
 Make any cards for a featured record have a gold border.

 7. [MIXED] Add a new record of a family pet or a pet from TV to the database seeds.
 Give this pet a special property and make it's card stand out visually amongst the rest.

+## Bonus issues

+If you are applying for a non-junior job, or found the above issues easy to solve, you can pick a couple of the bonus issues to tackle.
+These are more advanced, and will allow us to learn more about you.

+1. [API] Implement pagination for the API, allowing the frontend to display a set number of pet records per page.

+2. [MIXED] Add the ability to search for pets by name, breed, or species.

+3. [API] Add the ability to create, update, and delete pet records through the API.
+Implement proper authentication and authorization to ensure that only authorized users can perform these actions.

+4. [FRONTEND] Implement a modal window that pops up when a more info button is clicked, displaying more detailed information about the pet, including an image and a description.

+5. [API] Add the ability to sort the pet records by multiple criteria, such as species, breed, and age.

+6. [FRONTEND] The page has has a responsive design for mobile and desktop.
+Implement a middle state for tablets.

+7. [MIXED] Implement an error handling mechanism for both the frontend and the API, displaying appropriate error messages to the user in case of any errors or failures.